 Prior to the opening of a Treasure Island “voter information open house” on Saturday, city resident Ken Weiss spoke to those gathered.
-City Manager Reid Silverboard told Weiss to stop disrupting the meeting.
+City Manager Reid Silverboard told Weiss to stop disrupting the meeting, a meeting which had not started yet.
 Weiss refused, citing that he was in a public place and that the meeting had not started.

 That’s when Silverboard called the Treasure Island Police Department (TIPD) chief Armand Boudreau.
 Silverboard did so on an unrecorded line rather than going through dispatch, which is why there is no record of what exactly the city manager said.
 Boudreau sent two officers to city hall next door.

 Silverboard did not respond to our questions and our request for comment.
 We also sought him at city hall, but city staff told us that he was in a “closed-door meeting”.

 The US Supreme Court has laid down the so-called “strict scrutiny standard” for any infringement US Constitutional free speech rights.
 It is the law of the land.

 The standard requires that any infringement be justified by a compelling governmental interest, the infringement must be narrowly tailored, and it must employ the least restrictive means.

 Weiss isn’t just any resident.
 On behalf of his clients, he successfully sued the City of St. Pete Beach over Sunshine Law violations involving its development plan.
 That city fought and lost two lawsuits and had to pay the legal fees of the plaintiffs.
 Total cost: over $3 million dollars.
 Weiss has now sued again over its development plan.